TheGaf/GafBrain/README.md

 It processes:

-- conversations
+- ChatGPT exports
 - notes
-- exports
-- text files
+- text files stored in Google Drive

 It outputs structured memory into: